HenSch90/SiD/sid-sonderbefragung.md

 it6: (digfor6): … im letzten Semester

-it7: (digfor7): al… in diesem Semester
+it7: (digfor7): … in diesem Semester

 it8: (digfor8): … im letzten Semester